 To Celebrate the Nurturing You Give to Someone Related by Blood or Just Love®

-This greeting card line improves mental health through Trademarked terminologies that continually encourage the nurturing of each other resulting in more connectedness that helps both adults and children to reach their full potential.
-The cards provide equal opportunity to all children and adults in all types of families to find the appropriate greeting card as now we shifted the focus away from just traditional names, titles (i.e., mother/mom, father/dad), and status (i.e., like, step, stepped up, or bonus) and focus on these "action" terminologies of nurturing
+This greeting card line improves mental health by encouraging the nurturing of each other whether in a traditional relationship/family or modern, non-traditional relationship/family.
+The cards provide equal opportunity to all children and adults in all types of families to find the appropriate greeting card as now we shifted the focus away from just traditional names, titles (i.e., mother/mom, father/dad), and status (i.e., like, step, stepped up, or bonus) and focus on our action terminologies of nurturing.

 To date, there has not been one type of family structure that these “action “ terminologies did not apply to and make better, from extreme left to extreme right, and everyone in between.
-This included biological parents who want more variety in greeting cards saying that these terminologies focus on their hard work in raising their children, to adults giving cards to other adults enhanced by the complimenting of their nurturing of each other, as we support, help, and teach each other.
-Finally to what Dr. Becker feels is the world's most empathetic and compassionate person for serving as the model for Dr. Becker to keep working selflessly in striving to improve the quality of life for others.
+This included biological parents who want more variety in greeting cards saying that these terminologies focus on their hard work in raising their children, to adults giving cards to other adults enhanced by the complimenting of their nurturing of each other and the children in their lives, as we support, help, and teach each other.
+Finally, we wish to give our thanks to our heroes for the bravery, empathy, and compassion in the protection of and betterment of the people in society: Princess Diana, Mortimer Patchen (a nose gunner in WWII, credited with shortening the war), and Lawrence Moses (WWII 10th Mountain Division who was awarded the Silver Star posthumously).

 Also, more than 4 in 10 (42%) of students feel persistently sad or hopeless, nearly one-third (29%) experienced poor mental health, more than 1 in 5 (22%) students seriously considered attempting suicide, and 1 in 10 (10%) attempted suicide, almost a third of U.S. adults report symptoms of either depression or anxiety, and 1 in 25 adults has a serious mental illness.
 While close to 80% of U.S. families are non-traditional, these cards have been reported to benefit our traditional families as well.
 Proceeds from this mental health project will go toward non-profits that seek to improve mental health.